Anne Marshall

 Health Industry

-Anne has a gained a deep understanding of the practical concerns facing health care providers on a day-to-day basis through her work with regulated health professionals.
+Anne has a gained a deep understanding of the practical concerns facing health care providers on a day-to-day basis through her work with regulated health professionals and hospitals.
 Prior to studying law, Anne worked for the Professional Association of Residents of Ontario (“PARO”), where she assisted medical residents with their professional, academic and wellness needs.
 In this role, she helped find solutions to complex issues involving teaching hospitals, university programs and the Ministry of Health.

 External Activities